 Compilation

-is the primary data structure representing a single execution of
+The Unit is the primary data structure representing a single execution of

 the compiler.
 It (mostly) contains all the information needed to determine